-I don't know exactly what it depends on, whether it's exactly the fault of the operating system used or MIUI; I know, however, that the latter cannot communicate with ADB.
-And most likely it's just a bug in the version I installed on my Xiaomi Mi2, exactly the WIUI 4.8.29, but still based on MIUI.
-However I believe that someone might come in handy, in case he should read Device not found, in an attempt to communicate with your smartphone via ADB.
+I don't know exactly what it depends on, if it is exactly the fault of the operating system used or MIUI; I know however that the latter cannot communicate with ADB.
+And most likely it is just a bug of the version I installed on my Xiaomi Mi2, exactly the WIUI 4.8.29, but still based on MIUI.
+However, I believe that someone might find it useful, should they read Device not found, in an attempt to communicate with your smartphone via ADB.

 MIUI ADB Windows

 On Windows, although I used ADB in the past (with CyanogenMod), I couldn't get ADB to work.
 It was enough though download these Xiaomi drivers.
 In reality it is a tool, moreover in Chinese, but - with the installation of the software - the drivers will also be installed and the installation procedure of these will be completed as soon as the smartphone is connected to the PC.

 So, in this case it is easy to solve, and although the software is in Chinese, the installation is very intuitive.
 There will be no need to start and use the software.